microsoft/CameraTraps/README.md

 ## classification

 Code for training species classifiers on new data sets, generally trained on crops generated via an existing detector.
-We&rsquo;ll release some classifiers soon, but more importantly, here&rsquo;s a [tutorial](https://github.com/microsoft/CameraTraps/blob/master/classification/TUTORIAL.md) on training your own classifiers from scratch using our detector and our training pipeline.
+We&rsquo;ll release some classifiers soon, but more importantly, here&rsquo;s a [tutorial](https://github.com/microsoft/CameraTraps/blob/master/classification/TUTORIAL.md) on training your own classifier using our detector and our training pipeline.

 Oh, and here&rsquo;s another &ldquo;teaser image&rdquo; of what you get at the end of training a classifier: